SyedJunaidAli1/Todothat/README.md

 - [x] Search Bar for Search btn
 - [x] My Projects with Dynamic Project
 - [x] My Projects with Dynamic Project add delete btn for them
-- [] My Projects with Dynamic Project filter tasks accordingly
+- [x] My Projects with Dynamic Project filter tasks accordingly
+- [] My Projects with Tasks render them on right panel
 - [x] Todo save with timezone
 - [x] display time in localtime zone of the user
 - [] Todo set timer for notify